Armagh

 Get in

-Ulsterbus 72 runs every two hours between Dungannon and Armagh, 40 min.
+Ulsterbus 72 runs every two hours from Dungannon, taking 40 min.

-Ulsterbus 40 runs every two hours between Newry and Armagh, one hour.
+Ulsterbus 40 runs every two hours from Newry, taking an hour.

 Get around